-Situated on a peninsula alongside a sandy bay surrounded by trees, Parc-nature du Cap-Saint-Jacques is one of Montréal’s biggest parks.
-It is home to a sugar shack, two heated chalets and an organic farm, among other things.
-You can indulge in many activities there throughout the year: swimming, cycling, snowshoeing, sledding, hiking and cross-country skiing.
+Parc-nature du Cap-Saint-Jacques, Montréal’s largest park, spans an area of 330 hectares It is home to a sugar shack, two heated chalets and an organic farm, among other things.
+You can indulge in many activities there throughout the year: swimming, cycling, camping, ledding, snowshoeing and hiking (12km), cross-country skiing (14km) and fatbiking (6.5km).
 Outdoor aficionados will appreciate the on-site equipment rental service.
 As you traverse the park, keep an eye out for its historic buildings: the Thomas-Brunet house and Château Gohier.

 Work to replace streetlights is planned in several sectors of the nature park.

 Dogs are prohibited in the beach area (including trails and picnic areas).

 In other areas of the park, dogs must be kept on a leash.

 - Boat launching ramp

 - Drinking fountain

 - Picnic area